 - 1. Shut off the furnace power and open the back of the control enclosure. - 2.
 Find the 6-position dipswitch on the back of the digital tachometer.
-Move the program disable switch number 5 from OFF to ON to enable the display buttons. - Start the furnace. - 4.
-Press the PAR key to enter Programming Mode.
-The meter briefly displays followed by the first programming parameter described in the table below.
-Pressing the moves the selection to the right to select the digit position in the parameter value.
-Pressing moves the selected digit or parameter value. - 5.
+Move the program disable switch number 5 from OFF to ON to enable the display buttons. - 3.
+Start the furnace. - 5.
 Pressing the PAR key saves each entered value.